 This class examines the past, present and future lives of working people.
 It takes a panoramic view of the sociological literature on work, labor, and labor movements.
 As a survey course, it will introduce important themes and concepts, and raise more questions than it answers.
 Our readings will cover four general themes in order.
 The first centers on the nature of work and the labor process; the second on an analysis of social class and class formation.
 The third theme focuses on the labor movement and other modes of class-based organization.
-Finally, we go back to the future and examine the future of work, building on material from the entire semester.
+Finally, we go back to the future and examine technology and the future of work, building on material from the entire semester.
 It is designed as an introduction to the field that will inspire deeper curiosity and more rigorous analysis.
 The course builds on key debates raised in classical and contemporary social theory—the point of work, the nature of class, the organization of work lives, the division of labor, inequality, collective action, etc. However, there are more particular questions raised within Labor Sociology that are also of concern here: Why is the US working class so weak?
 Where do social classes come from?
 How have workers’ lives changed over the past two centuries?
 Are unions obsolete?
-(Spoiler: no.) Why work?
+(Spoiler: no.) What has the pandemic done to workers?
+Why work?

 You are expected to attend every class and out-of-class event.
 Come fully caffeinated, prepared to discuss readings and join group discussions.
 You are encouraged to have an opinion, be audacious, and risk your pride.
 Class participation means you regularly attend class and take part in meaningful ways.
 Since critical dialogue is probably where most learning happens anyway, this should be in our mutual interests.
 Learning is a conspiracy, a group activity where we work, play, plot, and debate together.
 Students should be prepared to take notes without laptops.
 Cell phones and all other non-airplane-approved devices must be switched off.